dng24/intl-iot/Getting_Started.md

 ### Setup

 1) `cd` into the `intl-iot/model/` directory.
-2) Install the required libraries: `pip install -r requirements.txt`.

 If you are using the datasets from this study, you may skip to the next section.
 If you are using your own datasets, please follow the steps below to properly structure your input pcap files.

-3) You will need several pcap files to create a machine learning model; the more files the better.
+2) You will need several pcap files to create a machine learning model; the more files the better.
 The activity of the device when each pcap file was created should be known.
 Put the pcap files in the following directory structure, based on the device and activity type:
 ```
 {root_experiment_director(y|ies)}/{device_name}/{device_activity}/{pcap_file}.pcap
 ```